The remote islands of Tokelau, Penrhyn, and Pitcairn.

 The flight duration is approximately three hours and 55 minutes.

-The next step is boarding a boat that has fortnightly sailings to all three atolls, which has a return fare of $306.
+The next step is to board a boat that sails fortnightly to all three atolls, which has a return fare of $306.

-It takes approximately 24 hours to reach Fakaofo, those heading to Nukunonu can add another three and a half hours to get to Nukunonu, and a further six hours to the northernmost atoll of Atafu.
+It takes 24 hours to reach Fakaofo.
+Those heading to Nukunonu can add another three and a half hours, and a further six hours to the northernmost atoll of Atafu.

-While food is provided, passengers must bring their own mattresses for sleeping and one bathroom is available for passengers.
+While food is provided, passengers must bring their own mattresses for sleeping.
+One bathroom is available for passengers.

-The Pacific Tourism Organisation lists alternative travel options via private boat or helicopter, or a larger ship that sails monthly.
+The Pacific Tourism Organisation lists alternative travel options via private boat, helicopter, or a larger ship that sails monthly.

-Accommodation is also sparse, but visitors can immerse themselves in Tokelau’s community by arranging to homestay with local families.
+Accommodation is also sparse, but visitors can immerse themselves in Tokelau’s community by arranging a homestay with local families.

 2. Penrhyn (Tongareva), Cook Islands